mkmbhs/go-mkGen/README.md

 mkGen
 ```

+When you run the command, the generator will prompt you to enter the following details:
+- If you want to generate a new project or add a new service to an existing project.
+- The name of your project.
+- The number of services you want to generate.
+- The names of the services you want to generate.
+- And in case you want to add a new service to an existing project, you will be prompted to route to the project directory, or run in the current directory.

 Follow the interactive prompts to specify your project name and the number of services you wish to generate, including their names.
 The generator will create a new directory with your project name and set up the service structures within it.

 ## Open Source